cirosantilli/bash-cheat/README.md

 Bash is evil:

 - has evil quoting
-- has arithmetics, boolean arithmetics, etc
+- has arithmetics, boolean arithmetics, etc.
 - evil to get values out of functions
 - does not cross operating systems
 - lacks good libraries
 - slow

-#Build-ins
+#Built-ins

 Some utilities are almost always implemented as built-ins such as: